vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 # Data Files

-## All Emotion Response data for the 24 Ragas by Raga Number
+## AllRagaData.csv : All Emotion Response data for the 24 Ragas by Raga Number

+The data file is called "AllRagaData.csv" with dimension of (4855, 18).
+The columns "Angry", "Calm.Soothed","Devotional","Happy","Longing.Yearning", "Romantic.Tender","Sad", "Tensed.Restless" present the emotion responses.
+All the other column names are self-explanatory.

 ## Raga number and Raga names

 ## Summarized data for Regression analyses